About this event

 This event is sponsored by Lenovo and AMD.

 Since 2016, Charli has worked in a number of roles across our Mari team - playing a key part both in interacting with users and in working behind the scenes with the development team.
-She now steps into Associate Product Manager for Lookdev and brings her user-focused strengths to the LD&L team.
+She is extremely excited to step into Product Manager for Mari and brings her user-focused strengths to the team.

 Arielle previously worked with Katana as a Pipeline Artist on animated films before starting at Foundry as a Creative Specialist, covering training and demos for Katana and Flix.
 She is now an Associate Product Manager for Katana Lighting.